Clothe The Naked Outreach

 Your DONATION of US$ 1 will buy a book for a child,

-and your DONATION of US$ 100 could fund the education of one child for a year.
+and your DONATION of US$ 100 could help us to pay the school fees of one child for a year.

 Wonder was born without arms, his father abandoned him and his mother died out of shame and frustration.
 His poor grandparent did not have money to take him to school - We are proud to be funding the education of Wonder with our CTN Scholarship Aid.